 Our children’s programs are extensive, and include school field trips, science education, camps, and special events.
 In 2017, the garden’s education staff reached over 18,000 children and adults through tours, educational programs and outreach programs.

-One of our most popular programs is Little Sprouts, a weekly summer program beginning in May for all children up to five years old.
+One of our most popular programs is Little Sprouts, a weekly program beginning in May for all children up to five years old.
 For older, elementary-aged children, we offer a weekly environmental education program during the summer vacation months called Garden Buds.